kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 their default values SHOULD be applied.

-The Priority header field is an end-to-end signal of the request client or the response priority from the server.
+The Priority header field is an end-to-end signal of the request priority from the client or the response priority from the server.

 Unknown parameters MUST be ignored.